faraday23/cloud-native-portfolio/projects/10-monitoring/elastic search/elasticSearch.md

+  <p><strong>Task:</strong> The main challenge was to provide timely and accurate insights and reports on the epidemiological trends and patterns of the diseases and outbreaks.
+Given the dynamic and complex nature of the data and the public health scenarios, my task was focused on enhancing the analytical capabilities and the reporting functionalities of the system.</p>

 <h2>Step 1: Install Elasticsearch, Logstash, and Kibana</h2>

 <p>To install Elasticsearch, Logstash, and Kibana, you can use the official repositories or download the packages from the website.
 For example, on Debian or Ubuntu, you can run the following commands:</p>